ddev/ddev.com/src/content/blog/2023-review.md

 * All of DDEV's repositories and identity were changed to lose the "drud" name.
 * The Localdev Foundation was renamed to [DDEV Foundation](https://ddev.com/foundation), with Platform.sh generously licensing the DDEV trademark.
 * The DDEV Foundation applied for US 501(c)(3) nonprofit status, which means it will not have to pay taxes and that US contributions to it can be tax-deductible.
-* Hours tracked in recent months: I tracked 1,623 hours in the first 11 months of 2023 (December was unpaid), about 147 hours/month.
+* Randy's hours tracked in recent months: 1,623 hours in the first 11 months of 2023 (December was unpaid), about 147 hours/month.
 My commitment to Platform.sh is about 125 hours/month.
 * DDEV Finances are in a separate report.
 * **Advisory Group**: The DDEV Advisory Group is performing its function as a guiding light for the project.
 Even though it does not have formal power, its concerns are normally implemented.
 * **New explicitly-supported project types**: [Silverstripe](https://www.silverstripe.org/), Python, Django4.